-- The College expects you to complete the work that is sent by you Course Leader or Assessors while you are on suspension.
-You must inform any work placements that you are suspended. - You can expect the College to provide well-being check-ins, tutor contact, approximate timescales, and policy information. - You can also expect a fair and thorough fact find.
+- ☐ The College expects you to complete the work that is sent by the Course Leaders, Assessors while you are on suspension.
+You must inform any work placements that you are suspended. - ☐ You can expect the College to provide well-being check-ins, tutor contact, approximate timescales and policy information. - You can also expect a fair and thorough fact find.
 When the time is right, you will be given a fair chance to have your voice heard.